 View this post on Instagram

 117 kilometers southeast of Palermo you’ll discover this city almost torn out of a Game of Thrones episode.
-You might even get to see the top of the Mount Etna volcano beaming in the background of this impressive stone town.
+You might even get to see the top of Mount Etna volcano beaming in the background of this impressive stone town.

 If you enjoy it so much, you can even choose to buy a 1 EURO house here, restore it, and move to the heart of Sicily.
 On sunny days you can choose to spend your days in the small seaside town of Cefalu, less than 60 kilometers away.